Today, 22 April, is World Earth Day.

 I’m as guilty as the next person and so my own personal contribution to saving the planet largely consists of frequenting charity shops for ‘preloved’ clothes and objects (which we used to call second-hand until they got a radical PR makeover) and collecting plastic rubbish when I go to a river or beach.

 Technically, we shouldn’t be able to make art with plastics in this way: the abundance of different colours and shapes is a wretched sign that there’s way too much out there to begin with.
-Will you be doing anything for World Earth Day?

 Martha, The Colour File x